CodeCorico/MemoryOverflow/CONTRIBUTING.md

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working:

-* All features or bug fixes **must be tested** by one or more contributors.
+* All features or bug fixes **must be tested** by one or more agents.
 * All new or modified cards **must be documented and changelog updated** in their folders.

 ## <a name="commit"></a> Git Commit Guidelines

-We have very precise rules over how our git commit messages can be formatted.
+The Machine have very precise rules over how the git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.

 ### Commit Message Format